-Figure 1: MAPE-K Autonomic computing loop instantiated to SOIM tion and Event Management (SIEM) platforms, extended detection and started covering response planning and execution.
-More recently, Security Orchestration, Analytics and Reporting (SOAR) platforms have driven further analytics and responses, enabling more advanced and global responses to cyberthreats.
+Figure 1: MAPE-K Autonomic computing loop instantiated to SOIM the earliest work, covering monitoring and detection.
+The second one, Security Information and Event Management (SIEM) platforms, extended detection and started covering response planning and execution.
+More recently, Security Orchestration, Automation and Response (SOAR) platforms have driven further analytics and responses, enabling more advanced and global responses to cyberthreats.
 The knowledge base used in SOIM has gradually expanded over the years, as more intelligence has become necessary to detect and mitigate attacks.
 The key difference between knowledge and events is time.
 Events are produced and consumed, while knowledge is more stable.

 Figure 1 illustrates the positions of the components that carry out the SOIM workflows, using three partial loops.
-The innermost one, Intrusion Detection Systems (IDS), was the subject of the earliest work, covering monitoring and detection.
-The second one, Security Informa-
+The innermost one, Intrusion Detection Systems (IDS), was the subject of